Undesirable business names

 The Guidelines for Ministerial consent to business names under the Business Names Registration Act 2011 (the Guidelines) set out the procedures to be followed and the criteria to be applied in considering applications for consent.

-Select from the links below to view the criteria for undesirable names:
+Expand from below to view the criteria for undesirable names:

 How to apply